pgrandne/interpool/README.md

 $ cd contracts
 ```

 4. We use .env for environment variables.
-Change the name of env.example to .env and fill in the 3 variables :
+Change the name of env.example to .env and fill in the 3 variables:
    - We use ALCHEMY_ID for the provider
    - We use PRIVATE KEY for the deployment
    - We use ETHERSCAN_API/POLYGONSCAN_API for contracts verification

-5. We have configured 3 networks in `hardhat.config.js` (contrats are deployed only on Goerli and Mumbai)
+5. We have configured 3 networks in `hardhat.config.js` (contrats are deployed only on Goerli and Mumbai):
    - Ehtereum Goerli
    - Mainnet Optimism
    - Testnet Optimism